 On 19 May 2017, hackers were trying to use a botnet to perform a distributed denial of service (DDoS) attack on WannaCry's kill switch domain to take it offline.
 On 22 May 2017, the domain was protected by switching to a cached version of the site that is capable of dealing with much larger traffic loads than live sites.

 Separately, researchers from the University College London and Boston University reported that their PayBreak system could defeat WannaCry and other ransomware attacks by recovering the keys used to encrypt user data, allowing for decryption without payment.
+There are also now many other free ransomware decryption tools available for WannaCry.

 Linguistic analysis of the ransom notes indicated the authors were fluent in Chinese and proficient in English as versions of the notes in those languages seemed human-written while other languages seemed to be machine-translated.